WilsonImmunologyLab/VGenes/README.md

   <img src="/docs/img/logo.png"  width="200">
 </p>

-# Librator
+# VGenes
 VGenes, an integrated graphical platform for multimodal analyses of B cell receptor repertoire

 Instructions, documentation, and tutorials can be found at:

 https://wilsonimmunologylab.github.io/VGenes/

-Source coee of Librator is hosted on GitHub, you can view and clone the repository at
+Source coee of VGenes is hosted on GitHub, you can view and clone the repository at

 https://github.com/WilsonImmunologyLab/VGenes